You can submit to any 1 of the available deadlines in the year.

-- a brief report on the progress of your recent research, including any preliminary data relevant to the programme
+- a brief report on the progress of your recent research and any preliminary data relevant to the programme

 - the scale of support provided, briefly describing, for instance:

-- the number of post-doctorates or technicians supported
+- the number of postdoctoral or technician staff supported

 - information about the research environment, including:

 - the environment or environments in which the programme will take place

 - if the application is for shared equipment or expertise, where this will be and how the host organisation will support it.
 Also describe the management arrangements for ensuring equity of access